The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 Exhibit B: The Benchmark

 Scope and limitations: Results from walk-forward solvers represent the mean of 4 runs.
-Variance across runs is reported in Exhibit G. The backtest period covers a single market regime: a rising rate environment with a growth asset selloff (January 2022 – May 2023).
-SPY returned approximately -5.8% over this specific window (January 2022 – May 2023), which includes both the 2022 drawdown (-18.2% for the full calendar year) and partial recovery through May 2023.
-Markowitz returned +2.5% — an active return of approximately +8.3% over SPY, consistent with the Brinson-Fachler attribution total of 8.31% shown in the attribution section below.
-The absolute Sharpe ratio (0.099) partially obscures this outperformance because Sharpe measures return against volatility, not against the benchmark.
+Variance across runs is reported in Exhibit G. The backtest period covers a single market regime: a rising rate environment with a growth asset selloff (January 2022 to May 2023).
+SPY returned approximately -5.8% over this window, including both the 2022 drawdown (-18.2% for the full calendar year) and the partial recovery through May 2023.
+Markowitz returned +2.5%, representing an active return of approximately +8.3% over SPY, consistent with the Brinson-Fachler attribution total of 8.31% shown below.
+The absolute Sharpe ratio (0.099) partially obscures this outperformance because Sharpe measures return relative to volatility rather than relative to the benchmark.
 Cross-regime generalizability is not established.
-The 2022–2023 period systematically rewarded concentrated positions: assets that held or gained during the rate-driven selloff outperformed broadly.
+The 2022 to 2023 period systematically rewarded concentrated positions because assets that held or gained during the rate-driven selloff outperformed broadly.
 QUBO-based solvers that produce concentrated allocations by construction benefited from this regime.
-Whether quantum Aer outperformance persists in bull markets, liquidity crises, or sideways regimes is unknown.
-IBM hardware results are single submissions, not walk-forward (see Exhibit E).
+Whether quantum Aer outperformance persists in bull markets, liquidity crises, or sideways regimes remains unknown.
+IBM hardware results are single submissions rather than walk-forward evaluations (see Exhibit E).

-All walk-forward solvers normalized to 1.0 at inception.
 Markowitz (blue) and QUBO/SA (orange) finish near or below par.
 QAOA Informed (green) is the strongest walk-forward performer.
-IBM hardware results (single submissions, not walk-forward) are not shown — see Exhibit E.
+IBM hardware results are excluded here because they were single submissions rather than walk-forward evaluations.
+See Exhibit E.

 Universe: